mohnonog/OpenMultiBoxing/README.md

    - For applications that do not support mouse events through PostMessage, uncheck "Mouse broadcast: message mode" in the Options menu.
 - **Key broadcasting** when turned on, with exclusions (e.g W A S D for movement from main window)
    - Some applications/games do not accept PostMessage as a way to get input keys and you need to use OMB 5.2.7 with RoundRobin instead.
+- **Key remap** you can change which key code is sent to the other windows.
 - **Multi-PC** broadcasting: Select "Listen for other OMB connections" in the options menu on the main computer.
 Select "Connect to..." in the File menu on the other computers, type the main computer's name.
 On the main computer, accept the connection request from the other computers.
    - A special case on remote PCs is if you set number of windows to 1 or 0, keyboard events are sent to the system instead of a message queue for each window.
 Likewise if set to 0 windows, mouse events are scaled to the smallest monitor instead of the non existent window (equivalent of full screen capture of window 1 and non message mode setting).
    - You also have the Option to send mouse movements also to remote PCs.